zer0Kerbal/ProbiTronics/readme.md

 # ProbiTronics (PT)

-ProbiTronics is all about specialized probes and parts that help with reusability of rocket stages.
+ProbiTronics is all about specialized probes and reusability parts.
 For Kerbal Space Program.

 ## By [`zer0Kerbal`][zer0Kerbal], originally by [`tdubic`][tdubic]